wcmatthysen/strawberry/README.md

 Getting Started
 ---------------
 The following section assumes that you have access to Redis on your own machine (or another machine on your LAN).
-For Linux users the [installation instructions](http://redis.io/download) are listed on the Redis website, whereas Windows users will need to put in some addtional [effort](http://suretalent.blogspot.com/2011/11/installing-redis-database-as-windows.html) in getting Redis to run natively.
+For Linux users the [installation instructions](http://redis.io/download) are listed on the Redis website, whereas Windows users will need to put in some additional [effort](http://suretalent.blogspot.com/2011/11/installing-redis-database-as-windows.html) in getting Redis to run natively.

 To start off we are going to populate Redis with a couple of configuration values.
 Let's assume that you have a string, double, integer and boolean configuration value stored at keys _config:string_, _config:double_, _config:int_, _config:boolean_ respectively.
-You can use `redi-cli` to set these values by executing the following commands:
+You can use _redi-cli_ to set these values by executing the following commands:

-``
     redis 127.0.0.1:6379> set config:string "test value"
     OK
     redis 127.0.0.1:6379> set config:double "0.123456"
     OK
     redis 127.0.0.1:6379> set config:int "123456"
     OK
     redis 127.0.0.1:6379> set config:boolean "True"
     OK
-``

 Next, we assume that you have a class named `ConfigStore`.
 Suppose that this class serves as storage mechanism for all configuration values in your application.
 The first step in populating `ConfigStore`'s fields with values from the Redis database would be to make use of the `@Redis`-annotation as the following code-snippet shows: